Alaska Department of Fish and Game

 Lingcod fishing does not open until July 1.

 Beginning in late May, the Division of Sport Fish annually collects data from the recreational marine waters fishery in the Kodiak area.
 A department technician interviews returning anglers and samples halibut, rockfish, lingcod, and sharks for length, weight, sex, and age statistics, and also records individual catches of salmon.
 You can help the success of this program by agreeing to be interviewed and waiting to fillet or cut up any harvested fish until they can be sampled at the harbor by department technicians.
 Information collected by this project is used to monitor the health of the fishery, advise halibut management agencies, and help the Board of Fisheries formulate regulations that protect fish stock and provide maximum fishing opportunity.
-For more information about the ground fish research program, contact Scott Meyer in the Homer ADF&G Office at (907) 235-1742.
+For more information about the ground fish research program, contact Barbi Failor in the Homer ADF&G Office at (907) 235-1730.

 Salt water trolling for Kodiak king salmon has become very popular.
 King salmon can be found in salt waters year round, with typically excellent fishing success during May.
 The best-known fishing spots along the road system are Cape Chiniak and Buoy 4.
-Kodiak king salmon average 20 pounds but fish up to 70 pounds are occasionally taken.
+Kodiak king salmon average 20 pounds or less but fish up to 70 pounds are occasionally taken.
 In addition to their sport fishing license, anglers sport fishing for king salmon must purchase a current year's king salmon stamp.

 May on Kodiak's Road System (Includes salt waters within 1 mile of shore)